 Table of Contents

 Cocaine, although classified as a wholly illegal substance, is considered a leisure drug by many who use it in the UK.
 However, learning about the side effects of this dangerous substance has put a big question mark on the overall use of the white stuff.
-In all honestly, there is nothing relaxing about its side effects.
+In all honesty, there is nothing relaxing about its side effects.

 Strokes, for example, are a severe medical condition that often leads to paralysis or even death.
 That’s precisely why we decided to reveal the often-neglected danger tied to cocaine addiction.